Fall 2021 Exam Procedures

-Exam templates for accommodated students will account for the additional time allotted.
-You are responsible for making sure that your laptop meets the specifications to install the software.
-A mock Examplify exam is available for you to practice using the platform.
+The Student Affairs office will coordinate exams for accommodated students.
+Students are responsible for making sure their laptops meet the specifications to install the software.
+A mock Examplify exam will be available to practice using the platform

 Professors may choose to use TWEN to administer an in-class exam.
 Faculty will upload their exam question(s) to their TWEN course page.
 Students will download the exam question from TWEN, use Microsoft Word to type their answers, and upload/submit their answers back to TWEN.